New results for the random nearest neighbor tree: Typical distance, height and diameter

 so we conclude that \eqref{eq LB poisson} is bounded from below by

 Thus, since the diameter of a tree is an increasing parameter under addition of new vertices, we have

 and the proof is completed. \end{proof}

 The last part of this section is dedicated to proving Theorem~\ref{thm diam poisson}.
 We now present a high level overview of the main strategy, which is based on a renormalization argument.
-Fix a positive integer $k$ (to be properly chosen later) and for each of the $N$ vertices of $\PoNN$, sample independently a vector of $k$ i.i.d.\ Bernoulli random variables $(Y_{v,1}, Y_{v,2}, \dots, Y_{v,k})$ with parameters $n^{-1/k}$.
+Given $\varepsilon > 0$, fix a sufficiently large positive integer $k = k(\varepsilon)$ and for each of the $N$ vertices of $\PoNN$, sample independently a vector of $k$ i.i.d.\ Bernoulli random variables $(Y_{v,1}, Y_{v,2}, \dots, Y_{v,k})$ with parameters $n^{-1/k}$.
 To every vertex, associate a color $c(v)$ among $\{c_1,c_2,\dots,c_k,c_{k+1}\}$, where $c(v) = c_i$ if $Y_{v,1} = \dots = Y_{v,i-1} = 1$, and if $i \le k$, then in addition we also must have $Y_{v,i} = 0$.
 The aim of these colors is to regroup the vertices of $\PoNN$ according to their arrival time, where vertices with color $c_i$ arrive before vertices of color $c_j$ if $i > j$, but at the same time keep the sizes of the color classes random to avoid dependencies.
+By our choice of parameters almost all vertices will have color $c_1$, a lot less will have color $c_2$, even less will have color $c_3$, and so on.